NASCAR Xfinity Series at Road America: History

 The next year, in the newly renamed Sargento 200, Brazilian Nelson Piquet Jr. won his first career race ahead of Michael McDowell and Ron Fellows.
 In 2013, the once again renamed Johnsonville Sausage 200 pole winner was A. J. Allmendinger.
 Allmendinger, Owen Kelly, and Billy Johnson all took turns leading, with Allmendinger leading the most at 29.
 Allmendinger would go on to win the race after eight caution flags waved and the race was extended to 55 laps due to two green-white-checker finish attempts.
 The race became memorable when road course ringer, Max Papis got furious with Billy Johnson for spinning him out twice; on pit road Papis slapped Johnson and walked off grinning.

 The race was renamed as the Gardner Denver 200 for 2014.
 That year, the race suffered rain, delaying the start by one hour.
 Despite this, NASCAR had the cars put on rain tires and race in the rain for the first time since 2009 in Montreal's NNS event.
 Sam Hornish Jr. led over 25 laps and dominated.
-However Alex Tagliani controlled the second half of the race.
+However Alex Tagliani controlled the second half of the race after starting on pole position.
 When he was about to take the white flag, a yellow flag period began.
 Just after the caution came out, Tagliani ran out of gas and stalled at the start/finish line.
-Brendan Gaughan prevailed after holding off a charge from deep in the pack by Tagliani for his first NNS win.
+Brendan Gaughan prevailed after holding off a charge from deep in the pack by Tagliani for his first NNS win, while Kevin O'Connell was awarded the "Driver of the Race" award, for almost snatching the win from Gaughan on the final lap, driving for Rick Ware Racing.